-4 x 400 metres relay women World Championships
+4 x 400 metres relay women European Indoor Championships

-Who wins 4 x 400 metres relay women?
+Who wins 4 x 400 metres relay women at European Athletics Indoor Championships 2021?

 4 runners participate in the sports event, each complete one 400 metres lap.
 Until the beginning of the back straight, all the laps are run in designated lanes.
 Afterwards sprinters usually fight to hold the inside line.
 Each sprinter must carry a baton and hand it to the outgoing runner within the changeover zone, which is sited 10 meters either side of what will be finish line.